Incarnation: Judaism

+According to many modern scholars, the Biblical and Talmudic view of God was anthropomorphic.
+God could sometimes appear in bodily form.
+The Babylonian Talmud contains stories of earthly appearances of God, Elijah, Satan, and demons.

-Mainstream Judaism totally rejects any doctrine of an incarnation of God and absolutely rejects any concept of an incarnation of God in any form.
-However, some Hasidim believe in a somewhat similar concept.
+Since the time of Maimonides, mainstream Judaism has mostly rejected any possibility of an incarnation of God in any form.

+However, some modern-day Hasidim believe in a somewhat similar concept.
 Menachem Mendel Schneerson, a prominent Hasidic leader, said that the Rebbe is God's essence itself put into the body of a tzadik.